liqd/adhocracy-plus/README.md

 ### Use postgresql database for testing

-Add your DATABASE credentials to your `local.py` file -- create one in `adhocracy-plus/config/settings/` if it doesn't exist already.
-You can copy the DATABASE configuration block from `adhocracy-plus/config/settings/base.py` and then update the user, name, and other relevant settings.
-Also, consider specifying a password, as leaving it out could cause connection issues with recent postgresql versions.
+Add your DATABASE credentials to your `local.py` file -- create one in `adhocracy-plus/config/settings/` if it doesn't exist already.Once your local settings for the postgresql DATABASE are set, run the following command once:
-To avoid potential conflicts, we recommend choosing a different name for your database instead of the default `django`, as this could interfere with other projects’ databases that use also the default name later on.
-However in the make command we use `django` for the database_name.

-Once your local settings for the postgresql DATABASE are set, run the following command once:
 ```
 make postgres-create
 ```